hanwenzhang123/fullstack-note/01-note/README.md

 - The server handles the request and sends back a HTTP response.
 - The browser displays the HTML content (for HTML responses, which is the most common).

+#### application/x-www-form-urlencoded
+- The content type describes form data that is sent in a single block in the HTTP message body (in the headers)

 #### cookie, sessionStorage and localStorage
 - `sessionStorage` - client side, use when you need to store somthing temporary, will only be accessible while the window is open, expires when tab closes, 5MB Min
 - `localStorage` - client side, store data on the client computer, save key/value pairs in web browser, store data with no expiration date, last until the user deletes it, 5MB Min